-QUESTIONS AND ANSWERS ABOUT THE PROXY MATERIALS AND OUR SPECIAL MEETING OF STOCKHOLDERS
+OUESTIONS AND ANSWERS ABOUT THE PROXY MATERIALS AND OUR SPECIAL MEETING OF STOCKHOLDERS

+Q. Why am I receiving these materials?

-The Board of Directors is providing these proxy materials to you in connection with the Special Meeting of Stockholders which will take place on [], [], 2018 at [] a.m., Eastern Time, at the offices of Foley & Lardner LLP, 90 Park Avenue, 35 th Floor, New York, New York 10016.
+A. The Board of Directors is providing these proxy materials to you in connection with the Special Meeting of Stockholders which will take place on Tuesday, March 20, 2018 at 8:00 a.m., Eastern Time, at the offices of Foley & Lardner LLP, 90 Park Avenue, 35th Floor, New York, New York 10016.
 As a stockholder, you are invited to attend the Special Meeting and are entitled to, and requested to, vote on the proposals described in this proxy statement.

-What proposals will be voted on at the Special Meeting?
-Stockholders will vote on three proposals at the Special Meeting: 1.
-The adoption of the Sale Resolution.
-2. The approval of the Transactions-Related Compensation Proposal.
-3. The approval of the Adjournment Proposal.
-How does the Board of Directors recommend I vote on these proposals?
-The Board of Directors unanimously recommends that you vote your shares "FOR" each of the proposals described in this proxy statement.
-When and where is the Special Meeting?
-The Special Meeting will be held on [], [], 2018 at [] a.m., Eastern Time, at the offices of Foley & Lardner LLP, 90 Park Avenue, 35th Floor, New York, New York 10016.
-What are the Sale Transactions?
-The Sale Transactions comprise three separate transactions pursuant to which Hudson will sell substantially all of its assets, subject to closing conditions set forth in the applicable Sale Agreements.
+Q. What proposals will be voted on at the Special Meeting?

+- A. Stockholders will vote on three proposals at the Special Meeting: - 1.
+The adoption of the Sale Resolution. - 2.
+The approval of the Transactions-Related Compensation Proposal. - 3.
+The approval of the Adjournment Proposal.

+Q. How does the Board of Directors recommend I vote on these proposals?

+A. The Board of Directors unanimously recommends that you vote your shares "FOR" each of the proposals described in this proxy statement.

+Q. When and where is the Special Meeting?

+A. The Special Meeting will be held on Tuesday, March 20, 2018 at 8:00 a.m., Eastern Time, at the offices of Foley & Lardner LLP, 90 Park Avenue, 35th Floor, New York, New York 10016.

+Q. What are the Sale Transactions?

+A. The Sale Transactions comprise three separate transactions pursuant to which Hudson will sell substantially all of its assets, subject to closing conditions set forth in the applicable Sale Agreements.
 These transactions consist of the Belgium Sale Transaction, the Europe Sale Transaction and the APAC Sale Transaction.

-What assets are not being sold via the Sale Transactions?
-All of the Sale Transactions are structured as sales of specific subsidiaries of Hudson.
+Q. What assets are not being sold via the Sale Transactions?

+A. All of the Sale Transactions are structured as sales of specific subsidiaries of Hudson.
 As a result, Hudson will retain all subsidiaries that are not sold as part of the Sale Transactions, some of which hold assets relating to the RPO Business.
 Additionally, the assets held by the Sale Subsidiaries related to the RPO Business will be transferred to Hudson or one of its retained subsidiaries prior to the closing of the applicable Sale Transaction.

-What liabilities will be assumed pursuant to the Sale Agreements?
-The liabilities of each of the Sale Subsidiaries will remain with the applicable Sale Subsidiary except that liabilities related to the RPO Business will be assumed by subsidiaries of Hudson prior to the closing of the applicable Sale Transactions.
+Q. What liabilities will be assumed pursuant to the Sale Agreements?

+A. The liabilities of each of the Sale Subsidiaries will remain with the applicable Sale Subsidiary except that liabilities related to the RPO Business will be assumed by subsidiaries of Hudson prior to the closing of the applicable Sale Transactions.
 The Purchasers will not assume any liabilities of Hudson or any of the subsidiaries that Hudson does not sell pursuant to the Sale Transactions.

-Will all of the cash purchase price payable by Purchasers to Hudson be paid at the closing of the Sale Transactions?
-The Belgium Purchase Price, Europe Purchase Price and APAC Purchase Price will be paid to Hudson in full at the closing of the Belgium Sale Transaction, Europe Sale Transaction and APAC Sale Transaction, respectively.
+Q. Will all of the cash purchase price payable by Purchasers to Hudson be paid at the closing of the Sale Transactions?

+A. The Belgium Purchase Price, Europe Purchase Price and APAC Purchase Price will be paid to Hudson in full at the closing of the Belgium Sale Transaction, Europe Sale Transaction and APAC Sale Transaction, respectively.